French Macarons

 Step-by-Step Instructions

-Fill a small saucepan with about 1 inch of water.
-Bring to a simmer on the stove over medium-low heat.
-Line two 13×18-inch baking sheets with parchment paper or Silpat baking mats.
-Place the pastry bag fitted with the ½-inch round tip in a wide glass with the tip at the bottom of the glass but facing up (this prevents the batter from spilling out when you fill the bag).
-Fold the piping bag over the rim of the glass to form a cuff.
+Step 1: Set up your workspace.
+Fill a small saucepan with about 1 inch of water and bring to a simmer over medium-low heat.
+Line two 13×18-inch baking sheets with parchment paper or Silpat mats.
+Place a pastry bag fitted with a ½-inch round piping tip in a wide glass with the tip facing up and the bag cuffed over the rim to make filling it easier.

 weighing almond flour and confectioners sugar in a fine sieve over a bowl

-Whisk to combine.
-Place the bowl over the saucepan of simmering water, making sure the bottom of the bowl is not touching the water.
-Whisk constantly until the sugar is completely dissolved and the egg whites are very warm to the touch, about 2 minutes.
+Step 3: Warm the egg whites and sugar.
+Add the egg whites and granulated sugar to the bowl of a stand mixer and whisk to combine.
+Set the bowl over the saucepan of simmering water, making sure the bottom doesn’t touch the water.
+Whisk constantly until the sugar is fully dissolved and the egg whites feel very warm, about 2 minutes.
+Rub a little between your fingers—it should feel smooth, not gritty.

 rubbing egg white mixture between fingers to see if it's ready